Who Is Complete Equestrian Spring Break Horse Camp for?

 Riding and Vaulting

-For our Spring Break Riding Camp, we are accepting all levels of riders from beginner through advanced.
+For our Spring Break Camp, we are accepting all levels of participants from beginner through advanced.
 The goal for riding camp is fun and learning new skills.
-For our Spring Break Vaulting Camp, we are accepting those who are already familiar with vaulting.
-The goal for vaulting camp is to get vaulters ready for competition season with drills, barrel work and horse work.

 Safety is our number one goal.
 On the first day the campers will learn the safest ways to be around horses.
 They will get to learn how to work with the horses on the ground, tying, grooming and tacking.